Chief Lake, WI Demographics

 A map of Chief Lake's Population by Race

-Of the 804 places in Wisconsin, Chief Lake is the 497th most populous.
+Chief Lake is ranked the 477th most populous place in Wisconsin, out of 808 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Chief Lake was ranked the 497th most populous place in the 2020 Census.

 Chief Lake's White Population